-It is important as we consider our strategic ambitions to pay tribute to all the work completed through the Housing Community Network in the delivery of our previous strategies as well as all our community representatives who have helped shape and assemble this strategy.
+It is important as we consider our strategic ambitions to pay tribute to all the work completed through the Housing Community Network in the delivery of our current Strategy as well as all our residents who have helped shape this strategy and put it together.
 Many people have given freely of their time and skills so that our customers have a say in how our work is prioritised and services developed and delivered.